Yellowstone Favorite Spots

 Norris Geyser Basin

-Norris Geyser Basin is located at the West crux of the upper and lower loops of Yellowstone.
+Norris Geyser Basin is located at the west crux of the upper and lower loops of Yellowstone.
 It is a vast area of geysers and pools with miles of walkways roaming through the area.
 If you like walking you will like roaming around Norris.

 On the way to Norris you may also want to stop and see the Artist Paint Pots and the Monument Geyser Basin.